learn-co-students/module-one-final-project-guidelines-nyc-web-121018/README.md

 Nonprofit Matcher allows a user to learn more about different nonprofits.
-I used the orghunter api to gather their list of NY State nonprofits and gather the following information:
+I used the orghunter api to gather their list of NY State nonprofits.
+This included the following information:
   1. charityName
   2. website/url
   3. city
   4. zipCode
-  5. ein number
+  5. ein number (employer identification number)
   6. cause/category

 I used faker to get volunteer data for my database.

 My domain model is :